 Data science is about analyzing real-world data sets, and so a series of projects involving real data are a required part of the course.
 You may work alone or with a single partner on all projects.

-Assignments are due by 11:59 pm Pacific Time on the day indicated.
+All assignments are due by immediately before the start of class on the day indicated.
 Assignments should be submitted as instructed.

 Grades will be assigned using the following weighted components: